ManueGE/Raccoon/README.md

 If our request returns an array of `User` instances:

 ````
-client.enqueue(myRequest, type: [User].self)
+client.request(myRequest, type: [User].self)
 ````

-We can enqueue requests that return one of the following types:
+We can send requests that return one of the following types:

 * `NSManagedObject`
 * `[NSManagedObject]`